-Students are expected to conduct themselves in such a way that they respect and consider the rights of others.
+Students are expected to respect and consider the rights of others.
 Students must conform to school regulations and accept directions from authorized school personnel.
-The Governing Board has "zero tolerance" of violent, disruptive or inappropriate behavior by its students.
-SEA uses a wide range of Disciplinary Alternatives in dealing with misbehavior of students so as to best serve its students and keep faith with the idea of acceptance.
+The Governing Board has "zero tolerance" of violent, disruptive, or inappropriate behavior by its students.
+SEA uses a wide range of disciplinary alternatives in dealing with misbehavior so as to best serve its students and keep faith with the idea of acceptance.